DJrizzley/literature/novels/moby_dick.md

 and sand-paper, now!

-CHAPTER 109.
-Ahab and Starbuck in the Cabin.
+# CHAPTER 109.
+Ahab and Starbuck in the Cabin

 According to usage they were pumping the ship next morning; and lo! no inconsiderable oil came up with the water; the casks below must have